Skip to main content

 Boy name options

-• Leonardo: or Leo: Not only the best Ninja Turtle, but for Leonardo da Vinci, world-renowned artist and scientist.
+• Leonardo: or Leo: Not only the best Ninja Turtle, but for Leonardo da Vinci, a world-renowned artist and scientist.

 • Nicolaus or Nikola: Nicolaus Copernicus was a Renaissance mathematician, while Nikola Tesla was an inventor with a knack for electricity.